hasktorch/hasktorch/examples/model-serving/README.md

 # Model Serving

-A series of examples demonstrating integration with servant to serve hasktorch models as API.
+A series of examples demonstrating integration with servant to serve hasktorch models.

-## 01 Simple Computation
+## 1 Simple Computation as an API

 *Location*: `examples/model-serving/01-simple-computation`